The 5 Top Call Centre Metrics

 With that in mind, here are five critical metrics for call centre success today.

-So here are the 5 Popular Call Centre Metrics:
+The 5 Popular Call Centre Metrics are:

 1. First-Call Resolution